xujunjiejack/PFACS_Spring/README.md

 Semantic UI React similar to bootstrap is the UI styling framework I used to quickly create a ok looking website

-Styled Component is small, simple library that allows the person to embed the styling sheet in each componenet.
-It saves the need to create a bunch of stylesheet in the code
+Styled Component is small, simple library that embeds the styling sheet in each componenet.
+It saves the need to create a bunch of stylesheet in the code.

+React Router is used to make sure that users can click back to navigate the websites

+Currently, no cookie implemented, but definitely in the future

 ### 2:   How to run